Free Consultation

 Chicago through a Chicago Department of Transportation (CDOT) study found that the majority of pedestrian/motor vehicle accidents were caused by drivers failing to yield to pedestrians within 125 feet of the midpoint of an intersection- at crosswalks or nearby.
 CDOT is working with the Police and other traffic enforcement authorities to crack down on these drivers.
 Additionally, results of the study will spur faster deployment of more technology including the installation of pedestrian countdown clocks at all of the city’s 2,900 intersections with signals and deploying Leading Pedestrian Interval devices.
 These devices flash the walk signal several seconds before the traffic light turns green to five pedestrians a head start and help alert drivers that the crosswalk may be occupied.

-The personal injury lawyers at Grazian and Volpe applaud the efforts of the City of Chicago to protect pedestrians.
+The personal injury lawyers at Grazian and Volpe (now Lloyd Miller Law) applaud the efforts of the City of Chicago to protect pedestrians.
 We will be discussing the study on the Web and on the first Tuesday of each month at WCIU, You and Me in the Morning.
 Please visit us on Twitter at GrazianTalksLaw and on Facebook and LinkedIn where we try to keep you updated on all the latest in personal injury and workers’ injury law.

 About the Author

 Kurt D. Lloyd is a plaintiff’s trial lawyer who focuses on medical malpractice and other catastrophic injury cases.
 He lives in Chicago and represents injured clients throughout Illinois.
-He is also the founder of Lloyd Law Group, Ltd.
+He is also the founder of Lloyd Miller Law, Ltd.